HIDE OR SEEK?--By James Dobson

 "Number-One Tennis Player in the High School."
 My own dad decided when I was eight years old that he was going to teach me to play tennis.
 I was not at all enthusiastic about this offer, because it meant hard work.
 My dad didn't mess around when he decided to teach me something.
 I knew it meant drill & sweat & blisters.
 I would much rather have been playing cowboys & Indians with my friends in the neighbourhood.
 But my dad wanted me to play tennis, & I respected him too much to turn him down.
 So we spent several agonising Saturdays on the court.
 He would hit me a ball & I'd whack it over the fence, & then have to go get it.
 I couldn't have been less motivated, but I tried to act involved.
 "You think I'm getting it, Dad?"
 I said, as another ball flew straight up.

 About a month later, however, things began to click.
 I started to feel good when I hit the ball right.
 One afternoon, a little fellow my age came up & asked if I'd play him a game.
 Well, I'd never thought about it, but I didn't see why not.
 So we played a set of tennis--& I beat him--& I liked that!
 I slowly began to realise what this game had to offer me.
 The spark of enthusiasm turned into a flame that still burns.
 All through high school & college it was my source of self-confidence.
 If asked to write, "Who am I?" during the trials of adolescence, I would have begun, "I'm the number-one tennis player in the high school."
 If my dad had not planted his thumb in my back, urging me to try something new, I'd have never known what I missed.
 I am thankful that he helped me compensate.
-Have you done as much for
+Have you done as much for your child?
+Compensation could be your child's best weapon against inferiority.

 ------------------------------